As-Salt: Ottoman mansions

-At the end of the 19th and the beginning of the 20th century, when the Ottomans established a regional administrative base in Salt and encouraged settlement from other parts of the empire, the city's status increased, many merchants arrived and, with their newly acquired wealth, built the fine houses that can still be admired in Salt today.
+During the late 19th and early 20th centuries, the Ottoman administration established a regional base in Salt, leading to increased settlement and merchant migration.
+Newly established trade networks funded the construction of prominent residential buildings across the city.

-These splendid yellow sandstone buildings incorporate a variety of styles.
-Typically, they have domed roofs, interior courtyards and characteristic tall, arched windows.
-Perhaps the most beautiful is the Abu Jaber mansion, built between 1892 and 1906, which has frescoed ceilings, painted by Italian artists, and is reputed to be the finest example of a 19th-century merchant house in the region.
+These yellow sandstone structures feature domed roofs, central courtyards, and tall arched window frames.
+Notable examples include the Abu Jaber mansion, constructed between 1892 and 1906, which contains painted ceilings executed by Italian artisans and serves as a representative example of 19th-century regional merchant architecture.

 Roman tombs and Ayyubid citadel

 Tightly built on a cluster of three hills, Salt has several other places of interest, including Roman tombs on the outskirts of the city and the citadel and site of the town's early 13th century Ayyubid fortress, which was built by Al-Mu'azzam Isa, the nephew of Saladin soon after AD 1198.

 Museums

 Salt's Archaeological & Folklore Museum displays artifacts dating back to the Chalcolithic period to the Islamic era as well as other items relating to the history of the area.
 In the folklore museum there is presentation of Bedouin and traditional costumes and everyday folkloric items.
 A small museum and a handicraft school are presenting the traditional skills of ceramics, weaving, silk-screen printing and dyeing.